malleroid/atcoder-docker/README.md

 ## Usage

+1. Write `snippet.py` as snippet if you need

-1. When contest starts, execute `create_contest.sh` with directory path and contest name as args.
+2. When contest starts, execute `create_contest.sh` with directory path and contest name as args.
 ```
 $ ./create_contest.sh ${directory path} ${contest name}
 ```